Trump posts $175 million bond in New York civil fraud case - ExBulletin

 Trump posts $175 million bond in New York civil fraud case

-Former President Donald Trump has posted $175 million bail in New York's civil fraud case, preventing his assets from being seized while the case is under appeal.
+Former President Donald Trump has posted a $175 million bond to appeal the judgment against him in the New York civil fraud case brought by state Attorney General Letitia James.

-A state appeals court ruled last week that Trump and his co-defendants had 10 days to pay the amount, which was less than the $464 million judgment originally due on March 25.
+Trumpsbond is suspending any action James might take against Trump properties in response to the ruling until at least September, when the state appeals court also set a timetable to hear his appeal of the $464 million verdict dollars against him.

-Before last week's ruling, Trump was on the hook for $454 million, the bulk of the fraud judgment, but the amount he owed had been growing by more than $111,000 a day because of the added interest.
+The bond is underwritten by Knight Specialty Insurance, a California-based insurance company, but the court document does not list the collateral Trump used to secure the bond.

 |